credativUK/credativ-addons/stock_supplier_levels/doc/stock_supplier_levels.rst

 1) Setting supplier stock level

-   a) Create a physical inventory at the suplier's stock location
+   a) Create a physical inventory at the supplier’s stock location

    b) Set stock to 10 for product A with no serial number